Types of LDS property ownership and boundary data

 Title to Parcel Association

-A new association table has also been created in Landonline which enables more links to be created than the original Landonline functionality and data structures could manage.
-This table supplements the original links (for example, enabling unit titles to be associated with a parcel).
-A small number of these links come from non-official sources where the original data was incomplete or missing.
+An association table was created in Landonline to allow more links to be created than Landonline could previously manage.
+This table supplements the original links, such as by enabling unit titles to be associated with a parcel.
+Where the original data was incomplete or missing, some links have come from non-official sources.

-The new associations are now used in all LDS layers that utilise title information, meaning that more than 97% of titles are now linked in some form to a parcel.
-In most cases, we believe these additional associations to be correct; however there is a small chance of an error.
-If you find a mis-linked title/parcel combination please contact Toitū Te Whenua customer support email or tell us about it through the LDS layer comment functionality.
+These associations are now used in all LDS layers that utilise title information, meaning that more than 99.9% of titles are now linked in some form to a parcel.
+We believe that the vast majority of these additional associations are correct, but there is a small chance of an error.
+If you find a mis-linked title/parcel combination please contact Toitū Te Whenua customer support.